 2. Fuel

-Our research into various Flex driver websites and forums revealed it’s common for the total mileage driven for a block to top 100 miles—including your journeys to and from the depot when your shift starts/finishes.
+Our research into various Flex driver websites and forums revealed it’s common for the total mileage driven for a block to top 100 miles—this includes your journeys to and from the depot when your shift starts and finishes.

 “Sometimes you end up doing nearly a 100-mile drive for a single 3.5-hour route”